pi-apps/pi-sdk-integration-guide/README.md

 A2U payments involve both interacting with the Pi Blockchain and the Pi backend.
 The Pi blockchain is obviously the source of truth for exchanging Pi.
 The Pi backend is used to improve the end-user experience (e.g. provide users understandable memos on their wallet, and link backs to your app, while preserving user and developer privacy by not making this information public on the chain) and to assist developers in avoiding to make payment mistakes (e.g. double payments due to server faults)

 Your Pi SDK implementation needs to both be able to sign and submit blockchain transactions using the Stellar SDK and send additional API calls to the Pi backend using standard https libraries.
 As a reference, here is the list of the [official Stellar SDK](https://developers.stellar.org/docs/tools-and-sdks#sdk-library)'s in various languages.
-You will need to pick the one that is applicable to the language you are working on, include it as dependancy into your SDK, and use it as needed.
+You will need to pick the one that is applicable to the language you are working on, include it as dependency into your SDK, and use it as needed.

 ## Integration Guide